AT&T Brings Fiber To Rich Areas While the Rest Are Stuck On DSL, Study Finds

 So?
 Gigabit internet costs more than DSL, and it costs more to build out.
 So if they go to where there are a high number of subscribers who can likely afford it, they are more likely to recoup the buildout investment, and the service then won't die off.
 Otherwise the headline would read: AT&T kills off GPON service due to low subscriber rates.

+Secondly, and most importantly, those companies don't get massive subsidies from taxpayers to provide services to all, not just a privileged few.

+Finally, if you are looking at Tesla or other products in their initial phase, there is certainly a time when the costs are high and

-Corporation wants to make money (Score:3)
+Corporation wants to make money (Score:4, Insightful)

 who would have tought

-ATT is NOT a charity (Score:1)
+ATT is NOT a charity (Score:2, Insightful)

 They'll go where the money is.